cogment/cogment-doc/docs/guide/tutorial/7-dqn-player.md

 We will train our new player against the [heuristic player](./4-heuristic-player.md) we previously developed.
 We first need to update the trial config in `client/main.py`: `player_1` will be our new actor implementation while `player_2` will be the heuristic implementation.
 We also need to update `client/main.py` to run a bunch of trials sequentially as one game won't be enough to learn anything.

-We need to defined the grpc endpoint for this new service
+We need to define the grpc endpoint for this new service

 ```python
 DQN_AGENT_ENDPOINT = f"grpc://{os.getenv('DQN_AGENT_HOST')}:{os.getenv('DQN_AGENT_PORT')}"
 ```

-Then let's update `actor_1_params`
+Then let's update the `actor_1_params`

 ```python
 actor_1_params = cogment.ActorParameters(